Russian assets down sharply on Ukraine conflict fears

 Kiev has said that it will use force against armed militants in eastern Ukraine who seized control of several government buildings and ignored a deadline to disarm.

-Western governments have blamed Russia for stoking the unrest and warned of additional sanctions if it intervenes militarily or continues to destabilise Ukraine.
+Western governments have blamed Russia for stoking the unrest and warned of additional sanctions if it intervenes militarily or continues to destabilize Ukraine.

 Despite the deteriorating situation, some analysts doubted that Russia would send troops to support the pro-Russian rebels.